nasa/dorado-scheduling/README.md

 ## Features

-*   **Global**: jointly and globally solves the problems of tiling (the set of telescope boresight orientations and roll an  gles) and the scheduling (which tile is observed at what time), rather than solving each sub-problem one at a time
+*   **Global**: jointly and globally solves the problems of tiling (the set of telescope boresight orientations and roll angles) and the scheduling (which tile is observed at what time), rather than solving each sub-problem one at a time
 *   **Optimal**: generally solves all the way to optimality, rather than finding merely a "good enough" solution
 *   **Fast**: solve an entire orbit in about 5 minutes